What is Irritable Bowel Syndrome (IBS)?

 How Quickly Will My Irritable Bowel Syndrome Improve?

 The good news is IBS is actually fairly easy to treat.
-Over the past 24 years I have treated hundreds and hundreds of cases with extremely good and fairly quick results.
+Over the past 30 years I have treated hundreds of cases with extremely good, quick results.

 I treat IBS with a combination of Acupuncture, Chinese Herbal Medicine, Ayurvedic Herbal Medicine, and both Chinese and Ayurvedic diet therapy, depending on the case.